Cagot: Antidiscrimination laws

-An appeal by the Cagots to Pope Leo X in 1514 was successful, and he published a papal bull in 1515, instructing that the Cagots be treated "with kindness, in the same way as the other believers."
+An appeal by the Cagots to Pope Leo X in 1514 was successful, with a papal rescript issued in 1515, instructing that the Cagots be treated "with kindness, in the same way as the other believers."
 Still, little changed, as most local authorities ignored the bull.

 The nominal though usually ineffective allies of the Cagots were the government, the educated, and the wealthy.
 This included Charles V who officially supported tolerance of and improvements to the lives of Cagots.
 It has been suggested that the odd patchwork of areas which recognized Cagots has more to do with which local governments tolerated the prejudice, and which allowed Cagots to be a normal part of society.
 In a study in 1683, doctors examined the Cagots and found them no different from normal citizens.
 Notably, they did not actually suffer from leprosy or any other disease that could clarify their exclusion from society.
 The parlements of Pau, Toulouse and Bordeaux were informed of the situation, and money was allocated to improve the situation of the Cagots, but the populace and local authorities resisted.

 Through many of the centuries Cagots in France and Spain came under the protection and jurisdiction of the church.
-In 1673, the Ursúa lords of the municipality of Baztán advocated the recognition of the local Cagots as natural residents of the Baztán.
+In 1673, the Ursúa lords of the municipality of Baztán advocated for the recognition of the local Cagots as natural residents of the Baztán.
 Also in the 17th century Jean-Baptiste Colbert officially freed Cagots in France from their servitude to parish churches and from restrictions placed upon them, though in practicality nothing changed.

-By the 18th century Cagots made up considerable portions of various settlements, such as in Baigorri where Cagots made up 10% of the population.
+By the 18th century Cagots made up considerable portions of various settlements, such as in Baigorri where Cagots made up approximately 10% of the population.